stacs-srg/valipop/docs/usage/factor-search.md

 6. A comma separated list of the proportional recovery factors to test  (Such as `0,0.5,1.0`)
 7. The results directory ([`results_save_location`](configuration/config-reference.md#results_save_location))
 8. The summary results directory ([`summary_results_save_location`](configuration/config-reference.md#summaryresults_save_location))
-9. A comma separated list of contigency table precisions to test ([`ct_tree_precision`](configuration/config-reference.md#ct_tree_precision))
+9. A comma separated list of contingency table precisions to test ([`ct_tree_precision`](configuration/config-reference.md#ct_tree_precision))
 10. The project path ([`project_location`](configuration/config-reference.md#project_location))

 ### Running with Java

-Factor search can be run on your local computer using the [Valipop Jar](execution/java.md#installing-the-jar-file).
-It will require the [dependencies of the Valipop JAR](execution/java.md#dependencies), and will additionally require [Apache Spark](https://spark.apache.org/) installed.
+Factor search can be run on your local computer using the [ValiPop Jar](execution/java.md#installing-the-jar-file).
+It will require the [dependencies of the ValiPop JAR](execution/java.md#dependencies), and will additionally require [Apache Spark](https://spark.apache.org/) installed.

-The JAR may then be passed to the `spark-submit` included with the Spark installation with the reqiured argument
+The JAR may then be passed to the `spark-submit` included with the Spark installation with the required argument

 `--class uk.ac.standrews.cs.valipop.implementations.DistributedFactorSearch`